emliang/HEAT-GRID/README.md

 # Heatwave Impact on European Electricity Grids

-For a more detailed view, please visit our [webpage](https://emliang.github.io/HEAT-GRID/webpage/).
+Please visit our [webpage](https://emliang.github.io/HEAT-GRID/webpage/) for a more detailed view

 <!-- ## Table of Contents